TieHaxJan/PipedRedirect/README.md

 # Piped Redirect Extension

 The Piped Redirect extension allows users to redirect YouTube links to a Piped instance either through a context menu option, a popup button, or automatically based on their preferences.
 This project contains the implementation for both Chrome (also compatible with Opera) and Firefox.
+The idea came, because I wanted to enjoy the YouTube recommendation algorithm but bypass the new AdBlock Warning.

 ## Installation (Permanent)